tendai22/pio-doc/memo_jp.md

 The following values are supported:

-txrx: 4 FIFO entries for each of TX and RX; this is the default. tx - All 8 FIFO entries for TX.
+`txrx`: 4 FIFO entries for each of TX and RX; this is the default.

+`tx` - All 8 FIFO entries for TX.

-rx - All 8 FIFO entries for RX.
+`rx` - All 8 FIFO entries for RX.

-txput - 4 FIFO entries for TX, and 4 FIFO entries for mov rxfifo[index], isr aka put.
+`txput` - 4 FIFO entries for TX, and 4 FIFO entries for `mov rxfifo[index], isr` aka put.
 This value is not supported on PIO version 0.

-txget - 4 FIFO entries for TX, and 4 FIFO entries for mov osr, rxfifo[index] aka get.
+`txget` - 4 FIFO entries for TX, and 4 FIFO entries for `mov osr, rxfifo[index]` aka get.
 This value is not supported on PIO version 0.

-putget - 4 FIFO entries for mov rxfifo[index], isr aka put, and 4 FIFO entries for mov osr, rxfifo[index] aka get.
+`putget` - 4 FIFO entries for `mov rxfifo[index], isr` aka put, and 4 FIFO entries for `mov osr, rxfifo[index]` aka get.
 This value is not supported on PIO version 0.

 This directive is only valid within a program before the first instruction